Choose a tab above to find words that begin with that letter.

 head

-(also "clubhead") the part of the club that is intended to make contact with the ball
+(also "club head, clubhead") the part of the club that is intended to make contact with the ball

 Example: The head of the club had mud all over it.